 Tip: You can build your own burger, so it’s perfect for you each time.

 I love to see melting cheese pouring down the side of my burger, so that’s a very strong point for this burger.
-I just think I should probably like it a little more for the $24 price tag.
 The beef is a little dry, even though it’s cooked properly, and the bun is not the best – taste or texture-wise.
 Regardless, it’s still one of the best restaurant burgers in Seattle.

 Tip: Ask them to heat the bun!